BitcoinDesign/Guide/guide/how-it-works/ecash.md

 ## Advantages of ecash for Bitcoin

 Ecash on Bitcoin offers several significant advantages:

+{% include tip/open.html color="blue" icon="info" label="Ecash tip" %}

+Include an illustration to help make it easier for a user to follow along.

+{% include tip/close.html %}

 Enhanced Privacy: ecashh uses blinded signatures, ensuring that transaction details, including user identities and amounts, remain hidden.
 This level of privacy is superior to traditional Bitcoin transactions.